Arif-Foysal/obsidian/Web Development/html forms.md

     <input type="submit" value="Submit">
   </form>
 ```
+- The `method="post"` attribute specifies that the form data should be sent using the POST method.
+- The `action="process_form.php"` attribute specifies the file (`process_form.php`) that will handle the form submission.

 ### **Form Control**
 The `<input>` tag is commonly used to create form controls.
 The attributes of this tag define the control's behavior.
 - The **"type"** attribute specifies the type of input control (e.g., text, password, checkbox).